SamStudio8/samstudio8.github.io.off/_posts/2015-04-21-the-story-so-far-p1.md

 (assuming reads short enough to not be spead over multiple lines -- which they are not in our case) and each file contains around 195 million reads, we're looking at 780 million lines.
 Per file.

-Each sequence was trimmed to 86bp and each base takes one byte to store, as well as corresponding per-base quality information:
+The maximum sequence size was 86bp and each base takes one byte to store, as well as corresponding per-base quality information:

 ```